Ahmedmmahdys/ros2_ws/README.md

 ### Neo4j-driven execution

-To source the panel information directly from Neo4j instead of a YAML file, launch the Neo4j executor.
-The node expects every panel node (label defaults to `Panel`) to provide:
+To source the panel information directly from Neo4j instead of a YAML file, launch the Neo4j executor (after completing steps 1–3 above).
+The node expects every panel node (label defaults to
+`Panel`) to provide:

 - `ifcGuid`: unique identifier of the panel.